CollinKa/gitlab-cms/_episodes/04-running.md

 > ## Artifacts are write-protected
 > One important thing to note is that artifacts are write-protected.
 You
-> cannot write into the artifact directory in one of the following steps.
+> cannot write into the artifact directory in any of the following steps.
 {: .callout}

 For the compiled code to be available in the subsequent steps, the directories